sudsk/gcp-digital-healthcare/README.md

 NA - indicates when discipline information is Not Available.

 ## Schema Changes
+Adapt to changes in schema:
 - Schema changes can be handled by not flattening "Data" object in Dataflow UDF, but keeping two columns only in BigQuery Appointment table - Type and Data.
 - This means future schema changes doesn't affect the ingestion pipeline, but only the SQL view queries has to be modified.

 ## Reconciliation
-- how you verify that the end result is correct?
+How you verify that the end result is correct?
 - Reconciling a streaming data pipeline is a challenge in itself.
 One possibility is to check cumulative rolling counts.
 - Primarily by monitoring Stackdriver metrics for Topic and Subscription.
-Some of the important ones are:
+Some of the important metrics are:
   - subscription/num_undelivered_messages - cumulative rolling count
   - topic/published requests - cumulative rolling count
 - Check BigQuery for messages loaded in a rolling period as well as monitor dead letter table for failures.
-- Monitoring above will ensure that all messages added to PubSub topic are ingested by Dataflow and either successfully loaded or ends up in dead letter.
+- Monitoring above will ensure that all messages added to PubSub topic are ingested by Dataflow and either successfully loaded into table or ends up in dead letter table.

 ## Error handling
-- what happens if you get a broken event like { "Type": "AppointmentBooked", "Data": { , and how would you handle it?
+What happens if you get a broken event like { "Type": "AppointmentBooked", "Data": { , and how would you handle it?
 - Messages can fail to reach the output table for all kind of reasons (e.g., mismatched schema, malformed json).
 These messages are written to the dead letter table (digital_health.appointment_error_records).
 - A sample error record in the dead letter table as below: